Organisation

 “Supporting Communities for Building Constitutional Values”

-SRUTI not only facilitates and supports social action, but also strengthens it through the intermediary processes of outrach, engagement, association, capacity building and solidarity.
-Cross-fellowship learning through meetings and perspective building is also promoted.
+SRUTI not only facilitates and supports community engagement, but also strengthens it through the intermediary processes of outrach, participation, association, capacity building and solidarity.
+Cross-fellowship learning is encouraged through collaborative meetings, knowledge exchange, and processes that broaden perspectives and strengthen collective understanding.

 SRUTI currently supports 38 fellows, 200+ karyakartas (volunteers/activists) and their groups in 16 states: Assam, Bihar, Chhattisgarh, Delhi, Gujarat, Himachal Pradesh, Kashmir, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Tamil Nadu, Uttarakhand and Uttar Pradesh.
 The current outreach of SRUTI fellows is over 7361 villages and 250 urban clusters covering around 6.8 lakh families and 34 lakh people.